danielanthonycollins/in-home/README.md

 **User story 20**: As a registered user, I want to change my password

 **Achieved?**: Yes.
-Users can update their password via the profile page, or if they have forgotton it they can click the forgotton password link on the login page to reset it.
+Users can update their password via the profile page, or if they have forgotten it they can click the forgotten password link on the login page to reset it.

 **User story 21**: As a registered user, I want to make purchases without filling in my personal information each time